Grace Levy

-Grace Levy is an English actress, model and beauty pageant titleholder who was crowned as Miss Universe Great Britain 2014 and represented the country at Miss Universe 2014 pageant.
+Grace Levy is an English beauty pageant titleholder who won Miss Universe Great Britain 2014 and represented the country at Miss Universe 2014.

 Pageantry

 Miss Bristol 2010

-Levy came second runner up in Miss Bristol in 2010.
+Levy was second runner up at Miss Bristol in 2010.

 Miss Bristol 2011

 Levy came second place in Miss Bristol 2011.

 Miss Universe Great Britain 2011

-Levy entered the competition after being awarded direct entry into the final, which was held at the NEC in Birmingham.
-Grace finished unplaced, Chloe Beth Morgan took the crown and went on to represent Great Britain at the Miss Universe 2011 finals in Brazil.
+Levy entered the competition after being awarded direct entry into the final, held at the NEC in Birmingham.
+Levy was unplaced.

 Miss England 2012

-Levy was crowned as Miss Hampshire in 2012.
-This led to her competing in Miss England that year where she placed Top 15 as a 'Judges choice'.
-Within the Miss England competition this year, Levy was a finalist for the Great Lengths Hair round, and also a top 20 talent finalist.
+Levy won Miss Hampshire in 2012.
+She then competed at Miss England 2012, and reached the top 15.

 Miss England 2013

-Levy was crowned as Miss Greater London 2013 and competed at Miss England 2013.
-She was awarded Miss Eco at the event and placed Top 5 in the Talent round where she performed live on stage.
-She finished Top 15.
+Levy won Miss Greater London 2013 and competed at Miss England 2013, and reached the top 15.

 Miss Universe Great Britain 2014

-Levy was crowned as Miss Great Britain Universe 2014 representing England on 21 June 2014 in Cardiff, Wales.
-The pageant was followed by 31 contestants from England, Wales and Scotland to compete for the title.
+Levy won Miss Great Britain Universe 2014 representing England on 21 June 2014 in Cardiff, Wales.

 Miss Universe 2014

-Levy competed at Miss Universe 2014 in Miami but was unplaced, despite having a large following and many top 10 predictions.
-A 'judges sheet' from unknown sources circulated after the competition stating that Levy placed 17th, just falling outside the Top 15 acknowledgement.
-However, this sheet has since ceased to be findable on the internet and has no credible source.
+Levy competed at Miss Universe 2014 in Miami and was unplaced.